Do you want to know how to write a media pitch?

 Most journalists get at least 200 pitch emails a day.
-If your email subject line doesn’t grab them, your media pitch is dead in the water.
-Always think how you can help a reporter out.
+If your email subject line doesn’t grab them, your media pitch is dead in the water, even if you use a PR tool such as Response Source.

 What makes your story newsworthy?

 Your story must contain some element that makes it a ‘first’, disruptive, innovative, counter-intuitive, or a powerful human interest story.
 This is key to getting attention.

 (If your pitch is based around an event here’s how to write a press release for an event.)

 If your email header doesn’t contain any of these the journalist will hit delete.